 (1) The CEO may impose conditions and restrictions on a permit.

+(1A) Without limiting subregulation (1), the CEO may impose a condition on a permit that requires the holder to take out and maintain insurance in connection with the activity to which the permit relates.

 (2) Conditions and restrictions imposed on a permit must be endorsed on or attached to the written permit.

 (3) The holder of a permit who contravenes a condition or restriction imposed on the permit commits an offence.